 Cats and Crates: Tips for Comfortable Air Travel

-Do be aware, however, that the carrier will have to fit under the seat in front of you, and under-seat dimensions can vary significantly from one airplane to another.
-It is essential to check with your airline about the specific type of aircraft you’ll be in.
+Keep in mind that the carrier must fit under the seat in front of you, but the dimensions can vary between different airplanes.
+It's essential to check with your airline regarding the specific type of aircraft you'll be traveling on.

 Starwood Animal Transport has rebranded to Starwood Pet Travel.
 We are still the same great company with the best team, just now with a slightly different name.